An Introduction to the C Programming Language

 } person;

-To allocate a new person in the myperson argument, we use the following syntax:
+To allocate a new person in the myperson

-person * myperson = malloc(sizeof(person));
+argument, we use the following syntax:person * myperson = malloc(sizeof(person));

-Execute Code This tells the compiler that we want to dynamically allocate just enough to hold a person struct in memory, and then return a pointer to the newly allocated data.
+enough to hold a person struct in memory, and then return a pointer to

-myperson->name = "John";
+notation:myperson->name = "John";

 myperson->age = 27;

-After we are done using the dynamically allocated struct, we can release it using free:
+After we are done using the dynamically allocated struct, we can release it using free

-Execute Code Note that the free does not delete the myperson variable itself, it simply releases the data that it points to.
-The myperson variable will still point to somewhere in the memory - but after calling myperson we are not allowed to access that area anymore.
-We must not use that pointer again until we allocate new data using it.
+we are not allowed to access that area anymore.
+We must not use that pointer again until we allocate new data using it.addone

-void addone(int n) {
+.
+This will not work:void addone(int n) {

 n++;